Dorumin/assertmin/README.md

 god awful.

-just use this one, it's like 4 lines of code and typescript declarations
+Just use this one, it's like 4 lines of code and typescript declarations

-it runs on the browser without polyfills like `process` for `assert`
+It runs on the browser without polyfills like `process` for `assert`.
+Works well with `io-ts`.

 ```ts
 import { assert } from 'assertmin';